 That law, Carter said when signing it, “means that the federal government can now work more effectively with the states and citizens to provide the protection necessary to preserve — and ultimately enhance — this important part of our American heritage.”
 For the A.T., it put teeth in the 1968 act and pushed ATC into a new era.

-In a note this month to ATC, Carter recalled that the A.T.’s future was “a constant concern as governor” and he made “frequent visits to the area.”
+In a note to ATC, Carter recalled that the A.T.’s future was “a constant concern as governor” and he made “frequent visits to the area.”
 As president, “I was eager to address the issue [and am] proud of the results.”

 The A.T. bill: